Buying a Print from Adam

 My reputation is worth far more than I could ever gain by not sending you a print, however large you order it!

-You claim your images are in ultra high resolution, what does this mean?
+You claim your panoramic images are in “ultra high resolution”, what does this mean?

-I like to think that I have always been a perfectionist.
-From my early days of photography, I used an exceptional camera called a Hasselblad, the same camera that was used on all of the Apollo Moon missions (albeit theirs was a little bit modified to be used by astronauts).
-The image quality of the 6 x 6cm negatives, was jaw-droppingly rich and luscious, and this became the standard I have always aspired to, although now I can far surpass it.
+I’ve always liked my images to be very sharp and richly detailed.
+From my early days of photography, I used a Hasselblad camera, the same as was used on the Apollo Moon missions (albeit NASA asked for theirs to be a bit modified for use by astronauts with thick suits and gloves).
+The image quality of the 6 x 6cm negatives, was jaw-droppingly rich and luscious, and this became the standard I have always aspired to.

-Although I have also used a Hasselblad digital camera, now I use Nikon cameras, which I think give the best image quality, and the lenses available for them, either Nikon or Zeiss, are unsurpassed.
+Although I have also used a Hasselblad digital camera, now I use Nikon mirrorless cameras, which are more portable, and I believe give the best image quality to cost ratio possible.
+The lenses available for the new mirroless Nikon mount are superlative.

-My panoramas are shot by blending together up to 20 separate images, so the resulting file size, resolution and image detail is incredible.
-Even my standard format images are often shot by blending together 2 or 3 images captured with one of the 3 tilt-shift lenses I use, which eliminates all geometrical distortions.
-Blending together images, especially when using a tilt shift lens, is the same as using a hugely larger camera’s sensor.
+My panoramas are shot by blending together up to 20 separate images, so the resulting file size, resolution and image detail is breathtaking.
+Blending together images, especially when using a tilt shift lens, is the same as using a much larger camera sensor.
 This is my preferred method of working, and always with a tripod.
-I rarely use zoom lenses, which cannot match the sharpness, especially in the corners, of fixed focal length lenses, which are called “prime lenses” for a reason.
+I also use mostly fixed focal length “prime” lenses, which give the greatest sharpness, and the fewest geometrical distortions

 Adam Butler Prints